Basic Text: Surprising Bremen

 From worlds of knowledge to technology parks

 Innovation by tradition – breaking new ground has always been Bremen's forte.
-This is a place where history is lived and the future is shaped; where Hanseatic heritage, tradition, cutting-edge technology, science and space travel are brought together to create a new and innovative whole.
+This is a place where history is lived and the future is shaped; where Hanseatic heritage, tradition, cutting-edge technology, science and space travel come together in perfect harmony.
 Whether it's worlds of discovery, science centres, university research or pioneering technologies, Bremen has initiated countless projects which prove that science is anything but dry and boring.
-The city also endeavours to maintain close links between science and the local community.

 "Tell me and I'll forget.
 Show me and I'll remember.
 Involve me and I'll understand."
-Ancient wisdom from the Chinese philosopher Confucius that Bremen has turned into reality: in the form of museums that enlighten in an entertaining fashion and discovery centres that are much more than just a fun day out.
-For the 'worlds of knowledge' in Bremen and Bremerhaven the magic is in the mix – a wealth of information that is well explained and clearly presented.
-From Universum Bremen to the Ethnological Museum and the botanika – the various worlds of knowledge in Bremen really know how to bring their subjects to life – from the Universum science experience, the botanika centre and the Ethnological Museum in Bremen to the Zoo am Meer, the Maritime Museum, the Emigration Centre and the Klimahaus in Bremerhaven.
+Ancient wisdom from the Chinese philosopher Confucius, which Bremen has turned into reality with museums that provide information in an entertaining way and discovery centres that are more than just a fun day out.
+For the 'knowledge worlds' in Bremen, the magic is in the mix – a wealth of information that is well explained and clearly presented.
+From Universum Bremen to the Ethnological Museum and the botanika – the various worlds of knowledge in Bremen really know how to bring their subjects to life.

-At the heart of the beautiful scenery in Bremen's famous Rhododendron Park lies botanika, the horticultural science centre.
+At the heart of the beautiful scenery in Bremen's famous Rhododendron Park lies botanika, the green science centre.
 In an area covering more than 4,000 square metres, visitors get a close-up look at the captivating world of the rhododendron, from roots to blooms.
-In the discovery centre, the first part of the gardens, all the senses are stimulated: interactive experiments and multimedia stations provide a fascinating tour of Asia, which reveals some of the diverse sounds and smells that nature has to offer.
+In the discovery centre, the first part of the gardens, all the senses are stimulated: interactive experiments and multimedia stations provide a fascinating tour of Asia, revealing some of the diverse sounds and smells that nature has to offer.

-All through the year, visitors can take an exciting and informative expedition through the world of plants in the botanika hothouses.
-This is where the various shrubs can be seen in their original form.
+All through the year, visitors can take an exciting and informative expedition through the world of plants in the botanika hothouses and admire exotic shrubs in their original form.
 Rhododendrons from Nepal, Tibet, Yunnan and Burma, along with statues obtained from these south-east Asian regions, accompany the journey through the Himalayas and Borneo.
 The thundering waterfall and a giant Buddha statue form a splendidly authentic backdrop.
 Sacred poles from indigenous Asian tribes, prayer wheels and a Chinese tea pavilion are just a few of the other features that reveal a new and unfamiliar world with so much to discover.

-Africa and Asia are in close quarters at Bremen Ethnological Museum (Übersee Museum).
-Opened in 1896 it brings together under one roof a unique mix of commercial, ethnological and natural history with its collection comprising 1.1 million exhibits.
+Africa and Asia are in close quarters at Bremen Ethnological Museum.
+Opened in 1896 the museum brings together under one roof a unique mix of commercial, ethnological and natural history with its collection comprising 1.1 million exhibits.
 Loving attention to detail and the location of the pieces in this grand old building with its 17-metre-high atrium turn a museum visit into an experience to remember.
 Since 1999 the Übermaxx display rooms have housed treasures from the museum archives.
 This part of the museum is connected to the main building by a bridge.
-So if it's raining outside visitors can switch between collections without getting wet.
+So if it's raining outside you can move between collections without getting wet.

 But Bremen does not just impart scientific knowledge, it also puts it into practice.
-The city on the Weser river has been an outstanding centre of science for more than 100 years and can justifiably call itself a city of aerospace expertise.
-From shipbuilding and aircraft construction to space stations and rocket stages, the city has cemented its reputation as a home of high-tech industry.
-The Astrium, for example, offers an insight into the latest research and development for the space programme.
-Astrium is a working site too: visitors can watch parts being integrated into Ariane 5 rockets and the Automated Transfer Vehicle or ATV.
-Bremen Space tour is one of the guided tours run by Bremer Touristik-Zentrale (BTZ).
-It offers the chance to watch Astrium scientists at work and to discover how technicians on the ground stay in contact with their colleagues in the International Space Station.
+Bremen has been making its mark on the world of science for more than 100 years and can justifiably call itself a city of aerospace expertise.
+From shipbuilding and aircraft construction to space labs and rocket stages, Bremen has cemented its reputation as a home of high-tech industry.
+The Airbus Defence & Space facility in Bremen offers an insight into the latest research and development for the space programme.
+It is a working site too: visitors can watch parts being put together for the Ariane 5 rockets and the Automated Transfer Vehicle or ATV.
+On the Bremer Touristik-Zentrale (BTZ) space tour, you get to see scientists at work and discover how technicians on the ground stay in touch with colleagues in space.

-Bremen is also home to world-famous brands, including the German headquarters of the multinational brewer InBev, which counts Beck's beer among its products.
-Other companies that are based in the city include Kraft Foods – the makers of Milka chocolate and Jacobs coffee – and Mercedes-Benz.
+Bremen is also home to world-famous brands, including the German headquarters of the multinational brewer AB InBev, which counts Beck's beer among its products.
+Other companies that are based in the city include Mondelez (formerly Kraft Foods) – the makers of Milka chocolate and Jacobs coffee – and Mercedes-Benz.
 A guided tour of the Mercedes-Benz plant reveals how these prestigious vehicles are made and what makes the brand so special.
 It provides an opportunity to look behind the scenes at one of the most modern automotive factories in the world and witness the genesis of the SL, SLC, C-Class, E-Class Coupé and the all-terrain GLK.
 It's even possible to get behind the wheel of a GLC at The Rock, Mercedes-Benz's all-action off-road training track.